 - Use the table of contents and skimming to skip the unimportant paragraphs that you don’t need to read.

-What’s the most awesome thing you learned from this video?
+What’s the best lesson you learned from this article?

 I challenge you to let me know and take action on it immediately.